 Introduction

-basicScale-MSIa .ps1 sis a sample PowerShell script that can be used as a starting point for developing a solution to automatically scale session host virtual machines.Windows Virtual Desktop deployment.
+basicScale-MSI.ps1 is a sample PowerShell script that can be used as a starting point for developing a solution to automatically scale session host virtual machines.Windows Virtual Desktop deployment.
 Solution is distributed via Github.

 For many Windows Virtual Desktop deployments in Azure, virtual machine costs represent significant portion of the total Windows Virtual Desktop deployment cost.
-To reduce cost, the script automatically shuts down and de-allocates RDSH server VMs during off-peak usage hours and then restarts them during peak usage hours.
+To reduce cost, the script automatically shuts down and de-allocates session host virtual machines (VMs) during off-peak usage hours and then restarts them during peak usage hours.

 Prerequisites

 The environment to be used to execute the script must meet the following requirements:

-Windows Virtual Desktop tenant and account / service principal with permissions to query that tenant (RDS Contributor).
+Windows Virtual Desktop tenant and account / service principal with either RDS Owner or RDS contributor.

 Session host pool VMs configured and registered with the Windows Virtual Desktop service.

-Additional virtual machine (VM) that has network access to the session host VMs (these VMs are in the host pool that is going to be scaled) that are in the session host pool and an account having capabilities to run Task Scheduler.Enable managed service identity (MSI) on the scaler VM running the scheduled task.
+Additional scaler virtual machine (VM) that runs the scheduled task via Task Schedule and that has network access to session hosts.

+Enable managed service identity (MSI) on the scaler VM running the scheduled task.
 To enable system-assigned managed identity on a VM that was originally provisioned without it, your account needs the Virtual Machine Contributor role assignment.
 No additional Azure AD directory role assignments are required.

 Sign in to the Azure portal using an account associated with the Azure subscription that contains the Scaler VM.